fogbeam/Quoddy/README.md

 Ok, but what does it do?
 --------------------------

-Quoddy is basically a sort of "mini Facebook" like social-networking interface.
-It builds on the APIs for social-graph management, activity-stream, activity profiling, tagging, etc. Provides the front-end for managing connections and for letting users provide information about themselves, their interests, etc. But unlike Facebook, no silly Pirates vs. Ninjas or Farmville stuff.
+Quoddy is an Enterprise Social Network.
+With an intereface similar to consumer social networks like Facebook or G+, Quoddy builds on the APIs for social-graph management, ActivityStrea.ms, activity profiling, tagging, and user profiles.
+Quoddy Provides the front-end  for managing connections and for letting users provide information about themselves, their interests, etc. as well as viewing their news feed.
+Quoddy also interoperates with Hatteras, our Busienss Events Subscription engine, to allow subscriptions to business events and workflow activities from the backend ESB/SOA and BPM systems.
+And while Quoddy supports apps via OpenSocial, unlike Facebook there is no silly Pirates vs. Ninjas or Farmville stuff.

 How does it work?
 --------------------